mjhoy/mjhoy.com/writings/misc/catalunya.md

 anything.
 I fiddle with my bike and take photos.
 Spanish and Catalan are being spoken very quickly and I hardly understand anything.

-Finally the conductor makes an annoucement and everyone beings to leave.
+Finally the conductor makes an annoucement and everyone begins to leave.
 Someone repeats to me, _vas a la rotonda._ We walk to a traffic circle in the town where a bus picks us up to continue the train's route north.
 The bus could fit my bike, to my relief.
 I sit in the